MicrocontrollersDev/Alternatives/docs/launcher/prism_win.md

 Continue the installation process until you get to the "Java" screen.
 Here, you will decide which Java you want to set as the default for new instances.
 Click on the version that says "1.8" at the beginning of the version and has "Eclipse Foundation" in the path name.
 This is your Java 8 and it will be the default version of Java for every new instance you create on Prism.
 Of course, you can always change this later and can still manually specify a different version of Java whenever you want.

-For the Minimum and Maximum memory allocation, leave them at 512 MiB and 4096 MiB respectively, unless you only have 8GB of ram or less, in which case you may want to cchange the maximum to 2048 MiB.
+For the Minimum and Maximum memory allocation, leave them at 512 MiB and 4096 MiB respectively, unless you only have 8GB of ram or less, in which case you may want to change the maximum to 2048 MiB.

 After this, continue with the installation process as normal.